AcademiaNet: History

 The Robert Bosch Stiftung founded AcademiaNet in 2010.
 In her speech inaugurating the platform in November 2010, the German Chancellor and physicist Angela Merkel said that science would not achieve its full potential if it remained predominantly male and did not promote half of its talents.
 She also said that AcademiaNet offered more visibility to women scientists, who contribute with their expertise to scientific endeavours.

 Initially, the platform was in German and contained primarily researchers from Germany, who were nominated by institutions such as the Leibniz Association, the Deutsche Forschungsgemeinschaft (DFG) or the Fraunhofer Society.
 Since 2012, the platform has become more international.
 The language of the platform is now English.

-In 2020, the management of AcademiaNet passed from the Robert Bosch Stiftung to the Swiss National Science Foundation, which continues to work with the publishing house "Spektrum der Wissenschaft".
+In 2020, the management of AcademiaNet passed from the Robert Bosch Stiftung to the Swiss National Science Foundation, which continued to work with the publishing house "Spektrum der Wissenschaft" until September 2025.

 Renowned members

-A number of renowned female scientists are member of AcademiaNet.
+A number of renowned female scientists were member of AcademiaNet.
 Here a list of some of the most famous among them: